-Now locate your Documents, Pictures, Music, and Videos folders, or any other folder where you may have personal files.
-Right click and select Copy
+Now choose the folders which will be Documents, Pictures, Music, and Videos.
+Or any other folder where you may have personal files simply right click then select "Copy"

-You can also drag and drop the files as well, just open the partition first that you want the files to be backed up to.
-Ubuntu LiveCD supports Ethernet connection which will allow you to backup your files on a Cloudlike SkyDrive
+You can also drag and drop the files as well just open the partition first that you want the files to be backup to.
+Ubuntu LiveCD supports Ethernet connection which will allow you to backup your files on a "Cloud"

 , and others.
 Just simply open Firefox (in the Unity bar) pick your cloud service, log in and drag and drop your files.

-Now when you are done backing up your files go to the bottom of the Unity
+You can also backup other partitions as well.
+Now when you are done backing up your files go to the bottom of the "Unity"

-bar where you will see hard drives and right click on each, then select Unmount
+bar where you will see HDD's right click on each then select "Unmount"

-and go to the very right top on the Panel
+then go to the very right top on the "Panel"

-to protect itself from boot time infections.
+Attention!! to use the Ubuntu LiveCD on a dead Windows 8 computer you will have to consult to your PC documentations.
+Windows 8 Uses UEFI, Secure Boot to protect it's self from boot time infections.
 You will have to locate documentation to find out how to turn off Secure Boot in BIOS.